ymurenko/llm-facade/README.md

 ## Compatability

-- Currently supports any language models found on Hugging Face that use the `AutoModelForCausalLM` class (transformers <= 4.34.0).
+- Supports most language models found on Hugging Face that use the `AutoModelForCausalLM` class and require transformers <= 4.34.0.
 - Tested and working on Windows 10, should work on Linux and MacOS
-  - Includes option to use Apple silicon for inference
+  - Includes option to select Apple silicon for model inference, but I haven't tested it so beware of crashes

  ## Requirements